opensourcedesign/events/2015-03-29-planning-meetup.md

 * work on a proper opensourcedesign.net website
 * creating a job board which brings together projects with design needs and designers willing to help
 * figure out how to make the IRC channel more accessible to e.g. designers
+* first draft for community code of conduct
 * … add your plans!